StevenBlack/intl/readme.md

 Calls a GENMENUX driver after standard GENMENUX processing has begun.
 This driver can be considered a *line driver* i.e. it can be a one-line command.
 It is processed through each record of the menu file from within a SCAN statement.
-Called: Setup snippet, CONFIG.FP.
+Called: Setup snippet, `config.fpw`.

 ----
 #### `*:MNXDRV3 <expC> (GENMENUX Directive)`